edthedev/edthedev.github.io/blog/management.md

 Skip for now:

++ Robert Greene - Robert's writings on Mastery and mentorship are crucial to guide your mentorship process.
+  + TODO: Find another author on mentorship
 + Benjamin Graham - Almost all organizations are affected by the stock market.
 Benjamin's work can help you understand that effect, even just to know how and when to ignore that effect.
 + Vicki Robin on retirement - https://www.youtube.com/watch?v=Vfc1YMfDFY4 - Long term purpose.
 + Robert Greene - "Mastery" is a great book, but I haven't found a great video.